MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 - `Notification Service`: relays approval results and rejection reasoning back to garage administrators.
 - `Audit Log Store` + `Audit Viewer`: retain immutable history and expose the full change log to auditors and admins.
 - `Document Vault`: preserves the original, sanitized copies of every supporting artifact for audit retrieval.
+- `Compliance Review Queue`: centralizes anomaly investigations from the compliance reporter for manual analysts.
+- `Monitoring Dashboard`: visualizes real-time approval throughput, alerting on stalled reviews or repeated rejections.
+- `Reporting Warehouse`: captures normalized lifecycle datasets so leadership dashboards reflect accurate garage and branch health.

+**Oversight & Insight Consumers**
+- `Compliance Analysts`: triage queue items, update findings, and close the loop on document verification outcomes.
+- `Operations Monitoring`: subscribes to alerts and dashboards to guarantee SLAs for activation and branch provisioning.
+- `Business Intelligence`: builds aggregated metrics from the reporting warehouse to guide expansion and retention strategies.

 > 🧭 **How to read the diagram:** follow each row to see how a submission moves from intake, through verification and approval, into provisioning and downstream audit visibility.
+The refreshed flow also shows how role checks, compliance escalations, and operational dashboards plug into the lifecycle so nothing slips past reviewers.

 ### 🔁 Process Highlights